pataruco/holocron/lessons/blend-accessibility/slides.md

 ## Microdata

-And is part of HTML live standard https://html.spec.whatwg.org/multipage/
+And it is part of HTML live standard https://html.spec.whatwg.org/multipage/

 ---